redislabs-training/ru202/README.md

 $ pip install -r requirements.txt
 ```

+**Note:** Ensure you activate your virtual environment before running any of the sample code.

 ## Configuration

 By default, the code will assume that Redis is available on `localhost` at port `6379`.
 If your Redis instance is running elsewhere, you will need to set the `REDIS_HOST` and/or `REDIS_PORT` environment variables.
 For example, here's how to configure these to connect to Redis on `myredishostname` port `6380`: